LadislavSopko/lsf/.memory-bank/activeContext.md

    - NPM, PyPI, and NuGet packages will be the primary distribution methods
    - GitHub packages as a secondary distribution option

+5. **Performance Considerations**:
+   - Benchmarks show LSF is more token-efficient but generally slower than JSON
+   - Need to prioritize performance improvements for decoder
+   - For small data, token efficiency gains may not outweigh performance costs

 ## Current Blockers

 No critical blockers at present.
 The project has made significant progress with both core implementations now complete, tested, and built for distribution.
+Benchmarking tools have been implemented and provide valuable insights into LSF's strengths and weaknesses compared to JSON.
 The next phase will focus on package publication, documentation, and beginning the C# implementation.

-This active context represents the current state of the LSF project, highlighting the completed work on both Python and TypeScript implementations, and the future focus on documentation, benchmarking, and expansion to C#.
+This active context represents the current state of the LSF project, highlighting the completed work on both Python and TypeScript implementations, benchmarking capabilities, and the future focus on documentation, performance improvements, and expansion to C#.